How To Meet Your Calcium Needs Without Dairy

 Calcium is the most abundant mineral found in the body with about 99% of it stored in bones and teeth, the remainder can be found in blood and tissues.
-The bones act like a reserve of calcium, when we don’t get enough calcium from our diet, the body will start to draw upon the calcium stored within the bones, impacting bone health as we age.
+The bones act as a reserve of calcium, when we don’t get enough calcium from our diet, the body will start to draw upon the calcium stored within the bones, impacting bone health as we age.

 Our bones undergo continuous remodelling during our lifetime.
 Our skeleton is constantly being broken down and replaced with new bone tissue.
 As we age, the process of bone breakdown can begin to overtake the bone renewal process, which is why it is important to ensure that our calcium intake is adequate.

 Research conducted by CSIRO and the University of Adelaide found that one in six Australian adults avoid milk and dairy foods.
 The vast majority of participants reported their reason for avoiding dairy was to avoid the gastrointestinal symptoms they associated with dairy foods1.

 When we think of how to get more calcium in our diet, we often think of dairy products such as milk, cheese or yoghurt.
 Calcium is more concentrated in dairy foods than any other food groups, however, calcium also occurs naturally in a wide variety of delicious foods that aren’t dairy.
 The recommended dietary intake (RDI) of calcium for Australian adults is 1000mg, which is generally achievable with a daily serving of yoghurt, a glass of milk and a serving or two of good cheese.

 But what about those people who can’t tolerate dairy or those who avoid dairy products for ethical reasons?
 Are they still able to keep up their calcium intake through food?
 Well the answer is ‘yes’.
 There are plenty of delicious foods that can help to keep our calcium levels up and they’re dairy-free!